 If you have a renter who signed a lease and your property is at risk of foreclosure, that renter may have some protections and rights that you should be aware of.

-In 2009 the federal law known as the “Helping Families Save Their Homes Act of 2009.” was enacted, with the aim of keeping tenants in a foreclosed home as long as they had a bona fide lease in place at the time of the recorded notice of foreclosure by the lender.
-This Act is subject, however, to a number of limitations and many tenants are still left without proper recourse after foreclosure.
-That law allows some tenants to finish out the term of their lease even after the foreclosure.
-For month to month tenants without a lease, they must be given at least 90 days advance notice of termination.
-This, of course is only if the federal law applies to the tenant’s specific facts.
+The law allows some tenants to finish out the term of their lease even after the foreclosure.
+For month-to-month tenants without a lease, they must be given at least 90 days advance notice of termination.
+This, of course, is only if the federal law applies to the tenant’s specific facts.
 In part, the loan that is being foreclosed is a “federally related” home loan.
 The law protects “bona-fide tenants” as they are defined under that law.

-Arizona has a law that requires landlords to give written notice to tenants if the property to be rented if the foreclosure action was already initiated.
-Arizona Revised Statutes, §33-1331.
+Arizona has a law that requires landlords to give written notice to tenants of the property to be rented if the foreclosure action was already initiated (Arizona Revised Statutes, §33-1331).
 If the landlord fails to provide the required notice, the tenant may terminate the lease, get a refund of the security deposit, and possibly obtain other relief.
-If the lease was entered into before the foreclosure action was started, then whatever rights exist will be determined by the lease itself – some leases contain clauses that specifically state that the Landlord may not allow the property to become the subject of a trustee’s sale.
+If the lease was entered into before the foreclosure action was started, then whatever rights exist will be determined by the lease itself.
+Some leases contain clauses that specifically state that the landlord may not allow the property to become the subject of a trustee’s sale.

-Not only might the landlord have an obligation to tell the renter, but if the building is managed by a realtor or property manager, they may have the obligation to communicate with the renter as well.
-The answer will depend on the type of tenancy and other relevant issues such as when the lease ends relative to the foreclosure date.
-The specific facts of each situation need to be properly analyzed before determined whether notice is needed or not.
+Not only might the landlord have an obligation to tell the renter, but if the building is managed by a Realtor or property manager, they may have the obligation to communicate with the renter as well.
+The answer will depend on the type of tenancy and other relevant issues, such as when the lease ends relative to the foreclosure date.
+The specific facts of each situation need to be properly analyzed before determining whether notice is needed or not.